Mintbase/mintbase-js/packages/sdk/README.md

   // to use an account directly, you have to implement this method
   // const account = await authenticateAccount('mynearaccount.near');

-  // before the getWallet can be called, you will need to setup the components in the browser, it will throw othwerise const wallet = await getWallet();
+  // before the getWallet can be called, you will need to setup context in the browser, it will throw otherwise const wallet = await getWallet();

-  const sign: NearExecuteOptions = {
+  const options: NearExecuteOptions = {
     // account
     wallet,
     callbackUrl: 'https://www.yourwebsite.xyz/success'
   }

+  // call sign with options,
-  return await execute(sign, transferCall);
+  return await execute(options, myCustomContractCall, transferCall);
 }

 makeSmartContractCall()